jellyfisheart/jellyfisheart/README.md

 # **I have no intentions on becoming closer with the following:**
 ## TLDR: DNI IF YOU ARE RACIST, A MINOR, LIKE THAT KINDA SHIT, OR CAUSE UNNECESSARY DRAMA.

-- **RACISTS, ZIONISTS, ANTI-SEMITES, AND PEOPLE WHO SPOUT XENOPHOBIA.** I don't want you anywhere near my inner circle.
+- **RACISTS, ZIONISTS, ANTI-SEMITES, AND PEOPLE WHO SPOUT XENOPHOBIA.** It shouldn't have to be said but I don't want you anywhere near my inner circle.

 - Predators, Zoos, Lolisho, Incest, and Proship/Darkship what the fuck ever also has to go.
 You will all be getting lumped into the same category to me, sorry not sorry.